MicrosoftDocs/customer-insights/ci-docs/security-overview.md

 ## Manage API keys

-View and manage the keys to use the [Customer Insights APIs](apis.md) with the data of your environment.
+View and manage the keys to use the [Customer Insights APIs](apis.md) with the data in your environment.

 1. Go to **System** > **Security** and select the **APIs** tab.

 1. If API access to the environment has not been set up, select **Enable**.

-1. To block API access to the environment, select **Disable**.
+Or, to block API access to the environment, select **Disable** and confirm.

 1. Manage the primary and secondary API keys: